Diversity, Equity, and Inclusion

 The Grainger College of Engineering Diversity Committee is made up of faculty, students, and academic professionals.
 They advise the dean and college and departmental leadership on programs for recruiting underrepresented students, hiring practices, strategic planning, and ways of fostering a more inclusive climate within the college.

 The Academic Redshirt in Science and Engineering (ARISE) Scholars program prepares talented students from the state of Illinois to succeed in Engineering at Illinois.
-Up to 25 students are named ARISE scholars every year, giving them an extra year to get ready for traditional freshman-year courses.
+Up to 25 students are named ARISE scholars every year, giving them an extra year to get ready for traditional first-year courses.
 The program includes a customized curriculum, individual faculty mentors, tutoring, and career services.

 Illinois Connections in Engineering (ICE) is a rigorous program for students from underrepresented populations designed to assist students' adjustment to college so they begin the school year with a running start.
 Preparatory courses in math, chemistry, physics, CAD modeling, and computer programming give the students a sense of the level and pace of university coursework and develop a skill set of academic strategies for success.